tapdata/tapdata.github.io/README.md

 - Highly available pipelines

-For more details and latest updates, see [TapData docs](./docs/About TapData/about-tapdata.md) and [release notes](./docs/Release Notes/all-releases.md).
+For more details and latest updates, see [Tapdata docs](./docs/About Tapdata/about-tapdata.md) and [release notes](./docs/Release Notes/all-releases.md).

-## More Use Cases: Who & When Can Use TapData
+## More Use Cases: Who & When Can Use Tapdata

 #### Application Develoepers

-TapData can be used by Application developers in following use cases:
+Tapdata can be used by Application developers in following use cases:

 - 「Coming soon」Automatica API backend (Backend as a service) for data CRUD operations
 - Code-less CQRS implementation